alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2023/2023-07-25-jamaah-is-in-accordance-with-the-truth.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The Jama'ah Is What Conforms To The Truth Even If You Are Alone"
+title: The Jama'ah Is What Conforms To The Truth Even If You Are Alone
-hijri: "Muharram 07, 1445"
+hijri: '1445-01-07'
-source: "Majmu’ Fatawa 8/179"
+source: Majmu’ Fatawa 8/179
 lang: en
-tags: [ibn-baz]
+tags:
+- ibn-baz
 translation: false
-category: [sects]
+category:
+- sects
-summary: "The Muslim has to seek the truth.
-If he finds an Islamic center which promotes the truth, or a group in any place which promotes the truth."
+summary: The Muslim has to seek the truth.
+If he finds an Islamic center which promotes the truth, or a group in any place which promotes the truth.
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: